aditidagar/Websona/deliverable-1/planning.md

 #### Q2: Who are your target users?

-Websona is meant to streamline the networking process and therefore is intended to be used all individuals who use social media to interact with people and build professional links.
+Websona is meant to streamline the networking process and therefore is intended to be used by all individuals who use social media to interact with people and build professional links.
 At the the same time, Websona will also come handy to event organisers who wish to meticulously organise vital participant information.

 In the foreseeable future, Websona is scheduled to be used across Toronto restaurants, the Ryerson 2021 residence orientation, and upcoming networking conferences.